Filleting Fish at Sea

 shark finning diagram

-• Using as bait or burly on future trips
+• Re-use as bait or berley

 Please keep fish filleting stations, landing areas, boat ramps and jetties clean.